Able was a modified form of the Aerojet AJ-10 second stage of the Vanguard rocket used as the second stage of the Thor-Able,

 AND SPACE PROBES

-- A rhesus monkey housed in a biocapsule that was sent on a suborbital
+- Able may also refer to a rhesus monkey that was housed in a biocapsule and sent on a suborbital

 flight by a specially-configured Jupiter missile on May 28, 1959.
 Able and its companion Baker,